acmbpdc/ACM-Dev-Foundations/docs/Week 4: Deployment on PythonAnywhere/SECRETS.md

 If secrets are leaked, it can lead to a loss of trust, credibility, and even business.
 In some cases, leaked secrets can also lead to legal action.

-And noow you know, that's why it's so important to have a plan for managing secrets.
+And now you know, that's why it's so important to have a plan for managing secrets.

 In summary, **Never hardcode any secrets in your code!**